 “At the heart of the Black Church experience is worship.
 At its nerve center resides the divine imperatives of love and justice.
 Lisa Allen’s signature work leads us into the fierce faithfulness of Womanist theology, woven through the advocating and clearing spaces of worship.
 In action and instruction, Dr. Allen reflects the very wisdom contained within these pages.”—Alton B. Pollard III, President and Professor of Religion and Culture, Louisville Presbyterian Theological Seminary

 Examines the history of worship in the Black Church in America, the enduring effects of white supremacy on its liturgical heritage, and proffers a new liturgical paradigm, using a womanist hermeneutic, for students, liturgists, liturgical musicians and lay people.

-Lisa Allen, PhD, is Helmar E. Nielsen Professor of Church Music and Worship and Degree Coordinator for the Master of Arts in Liturgical Arts and Culture at the Interdenominational Theological Center, Atlanta, GA.
-She has over 40 years of experience as a church musician, liturgist, and educator.
-Her first text, Worship Matters: A Collection of Essays on the Practical and Spiritual Discipline of Worship, was a finalist for 2016 Georgia Book of the Year Award.
-Dr. Allen resides in Atlanta, GA, and serves as Coordinator of Practical Ministries for the Sixth Episcopal District of the Christian Methodist Episcopal Church.
+Lisa Allen, PhD, is an Emmy-award winning pastor, professor, and public theologian.
+She is the Helmar Emil Nielsen Professor of Church Music and Worship and Degree Coordinator for the Master of Arts in Liturgical Arts and Culture at the Interdenominational Theological Center in Atlanta, GA.
+She has over forty years of experience as a church musician, liturgist, and educator.
+She is the author of Worship Matters!
+A Collection of Practical Essays on the Practical and Spiritual Discipline of Worship.
+She currently resides in Atlanta, GA, and serves as Coordinator of Practical Ministries for the Sixth Episcopal District of the Christian Methodist Episcopal Church.